 Pramukhswami Medical College differs from other medical colleges in the way the curriculum is designed and executed.
 It lays more emphasis on integrated teaching and learning, thereby ensuring that the education provided is neither fragmented nor repetitive, but complete and thorough in every way.
 Clinical Exposure from day one, Village Stay, and Fitness Program are other unique features of our college.
 Emphasis is also given to the overall development of the students with opportunities provided to participate in sports at University, State, and National levels along with exposure to cultural as well as literary activities.

-Our Under Graduate and Post Graduate students regularly participate in National and International conferences, and have received awards for their papers.
+Our Under Graduate and Post Graduate students regularly participate in National and International conferences and have received awards for their papers.

 The college has experienced and dedicated faculty having more than 500 original research papers published in reputed scientific journals in India and abroad.

-In December 2010, Medical Council of India [MCI] recognized Pramukhswami Medical College as MCI Regional Center for faculty development.
+In December 2010, the Medical Council of India [MCI] recognized Pramukhswami Medical College as MCI Regional Center for faculty development.
 The regional center at PSMC is the top performer among all centers in the country.

-With many of our faculty being Foundation for Advancement of International Medical Education and Research in India (FAIMER) fellows, the college has been accorded with the recognition of being the first education centre of FAIMER in India.
+With many of our faculty being Foundation for Advancement of International Medical Education and Research in India (FAIMER) fellows, the college has been accorded the recognition of being the first education centre of FAIMER in India.

-Charutar Arogya Mandal [the Trust] entered into an MOU for education and research with University of Massachusetts, Worcester Campus in July 2013 for a term of three years.
+Charutar Arogya Mandal [the Trust] entered into an MOU for education and research with the University of Massachusetts, Worcester Campus in July 2013 for a term of three years.